Darlenne-M/su25-Group5/README.md

 Section 1 is a general introduction to the document, intended for any readers.
 Section 2 is focused on the product and its features.
 This section is for customers and business stakeholders.
 Section 3 specifies the requirements and constraints for the product and development process.
 This section is intended for all stakeholders, especially the development team.

 ## 2. Product Overview
 Trotter is a simple, intuitive web app that makes it easy for pet owners to find trusted care and services for their furry companions.
 Providers and customers make use of the centralized platform to meet their needs.
-Providers create and publish pet-related services, customers sign up for any available services that they want to book.
+Providers create and publish pet-related services, customers sign up for any available services that they are interested in.
+Trotter supports two main user roles: customers (pet owners) and providers (service businesses or individuals offering pet care).
+The system enables customers to register, browse available services, make bookings, and leave reviews.
+At the same time, providers can create and manage service listings, respond to reviews, and monitor customer activity and performance analytics.

 ### 2.1 Product Functions
- Service providers can use the platform to list and manage offerings that cater to pet owners' needs, while customers can easily discover and book the right care for their pets.
+ Service providers can use the platform to list and manage services that cater to pet owners' needs, while customers can easily discover and book the right care for their pets.
 A key feature of our website is real-time updates during service visits, if time allows, enhancing transparency and peace of mind.

 ### 2.2 Product Constraints
 The program requires a computer with Java JDK 21 installed to run.
 Due to a tight development timeline of four weeks, some features may need to be deprioritized or removed before the initial release.
 Since we are using Postgresql database to store the information, the system may struggle to support more users, more data, or more activity without performance issues or limitations.